Macrometacorp/docs/docs/photoniq/event-delivery/event-delivery-queries.md

 ---
 sidebar_position: 60
-title: Event Delivery Queries
+title: Event Delivery Filters
 ---

 PhotonIQ Event Delivery offers powerful filtering capabilities that allow users to specify exactly which events they want to receive.
-By using PostgreSQL SELECT statement syntax, users can define filters to tailor the event stream to their needs.
+By using the PostgreSQL `SELECT` statement syntax, users can define filters to tailor the event stream to their needs.
 This page outlines how to construct these queries, providing syntax guidelines, use cases, and examples.

 ## Syntax

 Filters are defined in a JSON format string, which includes fields to specify the desired event criteria.
 The fundamental structure of a filter includes:

 - `action`: Defines the filter action, such as "add" for adding new filters or "remove" for removing existing filters.
-- `once`: A boolean flag (`TRUE` or `FALSE`), indicating whether the filter should be applied just once.
+- `once`: A boolean flag (`TRUE` or `FALSE`), indicating whether to apply the filter just once.
 The default is `FALSE`.
 - `queries`: An array of SELECT statements defining the specific events to filter.

 The SELECT syntax follows standard SQL conventions, allowing for conditions (`WHERE`), logical operators (`AND`, `OR`), and specifying particular fields or using `*` for all fields within a collection or stream.